Transitioning Sea Farms to Clean Battery Power

 Task 1: Survey

 We performed a combination of phone, online, and in person interviews and data collection sessions, supported by ArcGIS Survey123, iPad photos and notes, notepads, and Fluke meters.
 We documented what challenges sea farmers face, what ambitions, and wish list items they have, and what equipment they are currently using, when, and for how long.
 We measured inrush and steady-state loads.
 We met with sea farmers in Maine, Massachusetts, Rhode Island, New Jersey, Georgia, Alaska, Washington, Prince Edward Island, Nova Scotia, and beyond.
 Results have been summarized in spreadsheets, photos, PowerPoint presentations, and prototyping budgets.
-The data from 40 different operations was used to inform Tasks 2 and 3 and will be attached to the final report as appendices.
+The final survey data is available to the program director in Appendix A of the printed report.
 Nick Planson led the work on this task, with support from Chad Strater, and Kyle Dorsey over the second half of 2023.

 Task 2: Duty Cycle Analysis